Xceptance/xlt-documentation/content/en/load-testing/Advanced/200-maven-builds.md

 ---
-title: "Test Suites"
+title: "Maven"

-weight: 520
+weight: 200
 type: docs

 description: >
-  How to execute tests, collect results, and evaluate intermediate results.
+    How to build and run using Maven.
 ---

 {{% pageinfo %}}